Date of Degree

 This study has several implications for teacher education and research.
 Teacher education needs to be centered more on how to encourage students' engagement in the process of evaluation, since this plays an important function not only in the development of understanding, but also in providing opportunities to perform the roles of both constructor and critiquer.
 Teachers can use writing as an argumentative activity to encourage or foster students' engagement in the process of evaluation or critique.
 Additionally, this study provides insight into the importance of the learning environment in which the teacher and students create and develop; this learning environment needs to provide not only opportunities but also demands for students to engage in both constructing and critiquing ideas.

 discourse, discourse space, dual processing theory, student learning, writing

 Includes bibliographical references (pages 231-242).

 Copyright 2012 Sae Yeol Yoon

 Yoon, Sae Yeol.
-"Dual processing and discourse space: exploring fifth grade students' language, reasoning, and understanding through writing." dissertation, University of Iowa, 2012.
+"Dual processing and discourse space: exploring fifth grade students' language, reasoning, and understanding through writing."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.